gultar/tundraos/README.md

 ### ApplicationWindow

 An ApplicationWindow instance is a wrapper for the WinBox library, which enables the creation of flexible, elegant and customizable windows.
-The wrapper gives WinBox instances to be saved and loaded on page reload, allowing developers to reload changes made to the front-end part of the applications to be loaded without having to manually open the applications they're currently using.
+The wrapper gives WinBox instances the ability to be saved and loaded on page reload, allowing developers to reload changes made to the front-end part of the applications to be loaded without having to manually open the applications they're currently using.
 The ApplicationWindow constructor takes in the same basic arguments as the WinBox class, but to save the window's state, it needs to receive the launcher object that contains several properties.